-Founded in 2009, Retellable (formerly Wakingstar Storyworks) was started by two storytellers, Jay Golden and Joel ben Izzy, over lunch at Saul’s Deli in Berkeley, California.
-Both had been long at work supporting leaders innovating how our world works, from the food we eat, to the energy we use, to the homes in which we live.
+It all began at Saul's Deli in Berkeley, California, when two storytellers, Jay Golden and Joel ben Izzy, talked over lunch.
+Both had been long at work supporting leaders who were innovating how our world works, from the food we eat, to the energy we use, to the homes in which we live.

-And so they set out to build a company that would help leaders around the world find and tell their own stories and reveal their own journeys, transforming audiences large and small.
+And so they set out to help leaders around the world find and tell their own stories and reveal their own journeys, transforming audiences large and small.
 A book emerged, and word spread, as retellable stories do.
-Since then, Retellable has served companies and leaders all around the world.
+Since then, Retellable has served companies and leaders from Sydney to San Francisco to Marakkech.

 Tina Sciabica, Executive Director, Read Global